Bressmjm/rosebotics2/README_TODO.txt

-cd
-Do the following, in the order listed, to complete this exercise:
+cdDo the following, in the order listed, to complete this exercise:

 1. Get a robot.
 Power it on.
 Put it on its block.